alexblack/public/tripwhat-spec.md

 * Pushing the 'my location' symbol, the map should center around the user's location, similar to google maps

 Search box
-* Touching the search box brings up the search page, similar to google maps
+* Touching the search box brings up the search page, similar to google maps (Transition: fade, like google maps)
 * The search box displays the current search if there is one
 * When there is a current search the X button is displayed to the right of the search box so the search can be cleared